Leica Digilux 3 vs S2

 Studio photographers will appreciate that the Leica S2 (unlike the Digilux 3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Digilux 3 and the S2 have been discontinued, but can regularly be found used on eBay.
+Both the Digilux 3 and the S2 have been discontinued, but can regularly be found used on ebay.
 The S2 was replaced by the Leica S Typ 006, while the Digilux 3 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.
+Further information on the features and operation of the Digilux 3 and S2 can be found, respectively, in the Leica Digilux 3 Manual (free pdf) or the online Leica S2 Manual.

 So how do things add up?
 Is the Leica Digilux 3 better than the Leica S2 or vice versa?
 The listing below highlights the relative strengths of the two models.